-How To Use "Do Not Disturb" In iOS 12 While You're Sleeping
+How To Use The New "Do Not Disturb" Function On Your iPhone For When You're Sleeping

 You know when there's a new update out for iPhone and you press "remind me tomorrow" when it prompts you to update for, like, five days in a row?
 You won't want to waste any time downloading iOS 12.
 Just released on Sept.
 17, Apple's latest update comes packed with a ton of new features that'll make your life way, way easier.
 The new interface is faster and more responsive, there's a whole slew of new (and personalize-able) emojis, notification activity reports, and even a long-awaited group FaceTime feature.
 That said, learning how to use the "Do Not Disturb" feature in iOS 12 might be the best thing to take advantage of first — because sleep is truly precious.

 "iOS 12 brings enhancements to Do Not Disturb, making this powerful time management tool even better by helping people stay in the moment during times like studying as well as during a class, meeting or dinner," Apple explained in a recent press release. iOS 12 introduces the "Do Not Disturb during Bedtime" mode, which will allow users to dim screen display and hide lock-screen notifications at bedtime until a designated time in the morning.
 You can customize it to your exact schedule so that it'll automatically end when and wherever you want it to — read on to find out how.

 1. Download iOS 12

 The first and most important step to accessing the new Do Not Disturb feature, head over to the Settings app, click on General, and then choose the Software Update option to download the update.
 If you're low on battery, you'll need to plug into a power source to download iOS 12--and make sure that you're connected to WiFi.

 2. Open Control Center